 The WBL placement should be thought of as a lab activity class in which the student is enrolled but is located in a lab environment away from the regular school's educational facilities.
 In this case, the lab environment is an actual work site located at a community business where on-the-job training occurs.
-The WBL coordinator should take note that certain laws governing schools do not also govern private industry (eg. IEP/504) and should make placements accordingly.
 The WBL Coordinator has a duty to ensure that the participating employer is a partner with the school, understands the training requirements, and agrees to participation in development of the training program and assessment procedures.